min yeshara feldman

 about me

-hello! my name is min yeshara feldman & i'm a third-year student studying psychology, cognitive science, and religion at ohio state.
+hello! my name is min yeshara feldman & i'm a rising fourth-year student studying psychology, cognitive science, and religion at ohio state.

-my coursework & research experiences focus in social cognition and development.
+my coursework & research experiences focus in social cognitive development.

-previously, i have been an undergraduate researcher at the ohio state language perception lab and a visiting undergraduate researcher at the harvard laboratory for developmental studies, where i continue to collaborate on ongoing projects. this summer, i'll be an undergraduate researcher at the boston college cooperation lab under dr. katherine mcauliffe!
+previously, i have been an undergraduate researcher at the ohio state language perception lab and i'm currently an undergraduate researcher at the thomas lab in the harvard laboratory for developmental studies. this summer, i'll be an undergraduate researcher at the boston college cooperation lab under dr. katherine mcauliffe! i'll also be joining dr. kurt gray's deepest beliefs lab at ohio state in the fall.

-in my free time, i love to read and write fiction, play the piano, watch studio ghibli movies, pick up new skills and projects (this website being one of them), and go on bookstore-coffeeshop crawls (see the fun tab for my favorite spots!).
+in my free time, i love to read and write fiction, play the piano, watch studio ghibli movies, pick up new skills and projects, take long walks, and go on bookstore-coffeeshop crawls (see the fun tab for my favorite spots!).

 inquiries,